HOW TO LEVEL YOUR LAWN: A GUIDE

 • An even lawn makes lawn care easier and prevents waterlogging

-• Before levelling your lawn, find out why it is uneven
+• Before learning how to level out your lawn, find out why it is uneven

 • Level out shallow unevenness by rolling or filling with sand